Computing higher Leray-Serre spectral sequences of towers of fibrations: Introduction

 \section{Introduction}

-In algebraic topology and homological algebra, spectral sequences are constructions arising in a quite natural way from a filtration of a chain complex, that is a collection $\{F_p C_*\}_{p\in \Z}$ of nested chain subcomplexes indexed over the integer numbers.
+In algebraic topology and homological algebra, spectral sequences are constructions arising in a quite natural way from a filtration of a chain complex, that is a collection $\{F_p C_*\}_{p\in \Z}$ of nested chain subcomplexes indexed over the integers.
 In a recent work~\cite{matschke2013successive}, B. Matschke proposed a generalization of the notion of spectral sequence, formulating a theory which allows to construct a generalized spectral sequence, or \emph{spectral system}, from filtrations indexed over any partially ordered set.
+This notion is refined in \cite{Matschke2014a} in the special case of spectral systems arising from chain complexes filtered over the integers in several different ways, called \emph{higher spectral sequences}.
 One of the main motivations of Matschke was to describe a mathematical object general enough to unify several spectral sequences which usually one would apply in succession.
-This is the case of the Serre spectral system associated with a tower of fibrations, one of the motivating examples of the work, which generalizes the classical Serre spectral sequence relating the homology of the base, fiber and total space of a fibration.
+This is the case of the higher Leray--Serre spectral sequence associated with a tower of fibrations, one of the motivating examples of the work, which generalizes the classical Leray--Serre spectral sequence \cite{Ser51} relating the homology of the base, fiber and total space of a fibration.

+Handling spectral systems and higher spectral sequences may be daunting, since they look more technical than usual spectral sequences and they involve more complicated bookkeeping and manipulation of the filtration.
+On the other hand, computing them is highly desirable, as they are able to detect finer details then ordinary spectral sequences.
+In particular, higher Leray--Serre spectral sequences contain more information on the involved towers of fibrations than ordinary spectral sequences associated with each fibration of the tower.
+The overarching purpose of the present work is to allow the use of these finer details in practice, which is conditional on the possibility of explicitly computing higher Leray--Serre spectral sequences.

-Like spectral sequences, spectral systems are not \emph{algorithms}, meaning that they cannot always be immediately computed from a filtration of a chain complex.
-In particular, the notion of spectral system involves groups and differential maps which, despite being mathematically well-defined, in many situations cannot be computationally determined.
-This is the case, for example, that occurs when the considered chain complex is infinitely generated, a quite common situation with chain complexes associated with interesting objects, for instance in algebraic topology.
+Like ordinary spectral sequences, spectral systems and higher spectral sequences are not \emph{algorithms}, meaning that they cannot always be immediately computed from a filtration of a chain complex.
+In particular, the notion of spectral system and higher spectral sequence involves groups and differential maps which, despite being mathematically well-defined, in many situations cannot be computationally determined.
+This is the case, for example, that occurs when the considered chain complex is of infinite type, a quite common situation with chain complexes associated with interesting objects, for instance in algebraic topology.